New theoretical instability regions, period-luminosity relations and masses for blue large-amplitude pulsators: Data and methodology

 To study the effect of helium abundance on the pulsational instability regions, we also computed two additional grids of models with convection set~A and the same $MLT_{\rm eff}$ as mentioned above, but for the case of $Z=0.05$ and enhanced helium abundance of $Y=0.30$ and $Y=0.40$, respectively resulting in $3968 \times 2 = 7936$ additional models.
 The effect is discussed further in Sec.~\ref{sec:IS} and Sec.~\ref{sec:Y}.

 Linear computations were carried out for the aforementioned grids of potential BLAP models using \textsc{mesa-24.08.1}.
 OPAL opacity tables \citep{iglesias1993, iglesias1996} were adopted, supplemented with low-temperature data from \citet{ferguson2005}.
-The inlists used for the linear computations may be found here \textit{(We will include the Zenodo link once available; we had submitted on 20250715 and it is in review at the time of submission)}.
+The inlist used for the linear computations may be found \href{https://zenodo.org/records/17275475}{here}.
 The complete linear stability analysis results of BLAP models computed using \textsc{mesa-rsp} is included in Table~\ref{tab:BLAPmodels}, with the input stellar parameters $ZXMLT_{\rm eff}$ and convection set, along with the output parameters $-$ stellar radius ($\log(R/R_{\odot})$), surface gravity ($\log(g)$), pulsation periods and their respective growth rates in different modes of pulsation.